 It took kind of ten years for me to understand why this footage is special.
 People, I think, want to remember the details clearly and to hold onto it because they know how significant it was.

-The second plane hit the South Tower around 18 minutes after the first had hit the North Tower.
+On the day the events took place, the second plane hit the South Tower around 18 minutes after the first had hit the North Tower.
 Hundreds of people struggled to get out from the upper floors of the towers, while many others were killed by the impact of the planes’ crashes.

 As most of today’s teenagers and children only know the terrorist act as a horror before their lifetime, reflecting on September 11 is a vital part of honouring the people who were affected by the tragedy, and remembering how it changed the world.